decko-commons/decko/CONTRIBUTING.md

 ### Documentation

 We use `yard`.
-You can run your own documentation server using:
+You can run your own documentation server by calling this from the repo

-    gem install yard
+root:

     yard server --reload

-Note that each gem (card, decko, cardname, etc) has its own yard configuration (for now); you will need to run the server from the respective directory.

 By default, the yard server will detect changes to normal ruby modules and update the docs accordingly.
 But currently set modules only work if we regenerate tmpfiles after changing code.

-The easiest way to do that is to add something like this in `config/environments/development.rb`:

-        Decko.application.class.configure do
-          tmpsets_dir = "#{Cardio.gem_root}/tmpsets/"
-          config.load_strategy = :tmp_files
-          config.paths['tmp/set'] = "#{tmpsets_dir}/set"
-          config.paths['tmp/set_pattern'] = "#{tmpsets_dir}/set_pattern"
-        end

-... and then trigger tmpset generation by loading a webpage.
-(The page may not load well, because tmpfiles don't handle HAML, but all that matters is the tmpfile generation.)
+To do that you can run the following from the development deck root:

+    rake decko:docs:update

+BUT: only do this if you're both (a) in development mode and (b) using a decko gem from within a copy of the repo.

 [1]: https://decko.org
 [2]: https://groups.google.com/g/decko-sharks